24 Aug Treating Back Pain that Moves Around

 Treating Mobile Back Pain with Spine Surgery

 Successfully treating any type of back pain requires a clear diagnosis before anything else.
 If you start treating your back pain without knowing the underlying cause you are playing a guessing game that will waste time and ultimately cause you more pain.
 Depending on the cause of your back pain, you may benefit from conservative treatment options such as over-the-counter NSAIDs, injections, and physical therapy.
-More severe conditions (especially those involving the nerves in the spine) might require a minimally invasive surgical procedure.
+More severe conditions (especially those involving the nerves in the spine) might require a minimally invasive keyhole surgical procedure.

 Inspired Spine’s revolutionary spinal procedures were created to treat patients who are suffering from back pain, and to do so in the least painful way possible.
 Many other spinal surgeries can be extremely painful for patients.
 In contrast, Inspired Spine’s procedures (Inspired OLLIF and Inspired MIS-DTIF) have the quickest operating times and recovery periods available.
 If you have mobile back pain that you can’t quite identify and haven’t been able to treat, an Inspired Spine procedure may be the best way to reduce your pain.
-Contact us today to learn more about these minimally invasive spinal surgeries and see if you are a good candidate.
+Contact us today to learn more about these minimally invasive keyhole spinal surgeries and see if you are a good candidate.